Redmond, Washington: Economy

-Other companies with headquarters in Redmond include Nintendo of America, Genie Industries (now part of Terex), Physio-Control (now part of Stryker), Visible.net, WildTangent, Solstice (acquired by Samsung) and Data I/O.
+Other companies with headquarters in Redmond include Nintendo of America, Genie Industries (now part of Terex), Physio-Control (now part of Stryker), Visible.net, WildTangent, Solstice (acquired by Samsung) and Data I/O. As of 2023, approximately 89 percent of employees for Redmond companies commute from outside the city.

-In 2015, SpaceX and Hyperloop Genesis announced opening of a facility in Redmond.
-Their focus will be R&D and manufacturing for a proposed internet communications satellite constellation and new transport systems.
+In 2015, SpaceX opened a Starlink satellite development facility in Redmond.

 Unlike Bellevue and other neighboring cities, the city of Redmond does not have a business and occupation tax on income.
 However, to help offset the costs of road improvements for businesses, a business license fee of $55 per employee was approved in 1996.
-As of 2024, the fee is $107 per employee.
+As of 2024, the fee is $141 per employee.

 Top employers

 According to Redmond's Comprehensive Annual Financial Reports, the top employers in the city are:

 Culture

 Redmond Derby Days is an annual community festival held the second full weekend of July and celebrated its 75th anniversary in 2015.
-It began as a race around Lake Sammamish called the Redmond Bicycle Derby in 1939, and since then has become a multi-day event including a bicycle criterium, parade, entertainment stages, beer garden, local food offerings and activities.
-It also includes a carnival with rides and attractions and a fireworks display at dusk on Saturday.
+It began as a race around Lake Sammamish called the Redmond Bicycle Derby in 1939, and since then has become a multi-day event including a bicycle criterium, a parade, entertainment stages, a beer garden, local food offerings, a carnival, a drone light show, and other activities.

-Performing arts in Redmond include the Eastside Symphony and the Second Story Repertory theater company, as well as artists who play at the Redmond Performing Arts Center.
+Performing arts in Redmond include the Eastside Symphony and the Second Story Repertory theater company, as well as artists who play at the Robertson Performing Arts Center located at Redmond High School.
 Redmond has a collection of outdoor sculptures throughout its streets and parks, many of which are part of a rotating sculpture exhibition.

 Redmond Lights is an annual community festival held the first Saturday of December.
 It features a special guest each year, a tree-lighting conducted by the mayor on city hall campus, a luminary walk on the Sammamish Trail and Redmond Central Connector with musical and light stations along the way to Redmond Town Center where there are many special attractions such as a carousel, skating rink and food sampling.

 The Old Redmond Firehouse is a center for local teens.
 It has become a hub in the thriving Eastside independent music scene.
 Local bands perform here with concert style speakers.